 RAISING QUERIES OR CONCERNS

 At KIS we operate an open-door policy.
-Parents are welcome to arrange appointments with their child’s teacher to discuss any queries or concerns they may have about their child’s progress or well being at school.
+Parents are welcome to arrange appointments with their child’s teacher to discuss any queries or concerns they may have about their child’s progress or well-being at school.
+This could be done via Class Dojo personal messages or speaking in person to the teacher during pick-up.
 Meetings may be arranged by emailing the class teacher or by arranging an appointment with the School Office.
 All staff email addresses can be found here: KIS Staff